What Are Question Marks and Exclamation Marks?

-We should remember that the exclamation marks are rarely used in academic or journalistic writings.
+Remember that the exclamation mark is rarely used in formal texts such as academic or journalistic writings.

 Using Exclamation Mark with Parantheses

-The exclamation mark is used inside the parentheses when it is applied to the words inside it.
+When the exclamation mark is applied to words inside the parenthesis, it is placed inside the parentheses.
 But when it is applied to the whole sentence, it is used outside the parentheses.
 Here are the examples: